 Featuring the majestic 11,000-foot peaks of the Wasatch Mountains to the east, and the Great Salt Lake and Oquirrh Mountains to the west, Salt Lake City is surrounded by majestic views in all directions.
 Its metro area population of 1.1 million ranks in the top 50 in the United States.

-Named one of America’s friendliest cities by Travel+Leisure magazine, Salt Lake is the largest city in the state with 192,672 residents.
-Salt Lake City ranked No. 5 on Forbes’ annual list of “America’s Fastest-Growing Cities” in 2016 and the population along the Wasatch Front, which includes Ogden and Provo, has swelled to more than 2.4 million.
+Named one of America's friendliest cities by Travel+Leisure magazine, Salt Lake is the largest city in the state with 192,672 residents.
+Salt Lake City ranked No. 5 on Forbes' annual list of "America's Fastest-Growing Cities" in 2016.
+The population along the Wasatch Front, which includes Ogden and Provo, has swelled to more than 2.4 million.

 Its literacy rate, percentage of high school graduates, and percentage of college-educated citizens ranks among the best in the nation.
-The ethnic population is estimated at 37 percent.
-Salt Lake has a moderate four-season climate with an average 237 days of sunshine and 15% humidity.
+Salt Lake has a moderate four-season climate, averaging 237 days of sunshine per year and 15% humidity.

 |Average High Temperatures|

-Forbes named Utah the “Best State for Business and Careers” for the fifth time in six years in December 2015, and recognized Salt Lake City as one of the major industrial banking, healthcare and transportation centers in the U.S. Several publications have taken note of Salt Lake’s high number of “creative class” workers—including artists, scientists, engineers, and others in technology fields.
-With a workforce that is growing exponentially, Bloomberg Business rated Salt Lake City as the eighth-strongest job market in America in May 2016.
+Forbes named Utah the "Best State for Business and Careers" for the third consecutive year in December 2016 and recognized Salt Lake City as one of the major industrial banking, healthcare and transportation centers in the U.S. Several publications have taken note of Salt Lake's high number of "creative class" workers—including artists, scientists, engineers, and others in technology fields—with the "Silicon Slopes" growing exponentially on the south end of the metro area.
+In 2016, AdWeek proclaimed that Utah is poised to become America's next tech and creative hub.
+Bloomberg Business has rated Salt Lake City's job market among the top 10 in America in recent years.

 Salt Lake City was rated by Livability.com as the "No. 5 Best Downtown in America" in March 2015.
 It features a wide range of dining options, live music, two large modern malls, a diverse array of specialty stores, art galleries, professional symphony, opera, theater, dance, and cultural and ethnic festivals.